Crooked surfaces and anti-de Sitter geometry: Anti-de Sitter geometry

 \subsection{$\AdS$-crooked planes}

 Now we define crooked planes in anti-de Sitter space, following Danciger-Gu\'eritaud-Kassel~\cite{DGK}.
 We begin by giving several definitions, the first one of which is analogous to the orginal definition in Minkowski space.
-From that we given alternate definitions, in terms of the vertex/spine pair, and a dual definition which doesn't have a direct analogue in Minkowski space.
-Then we describe how an $\AdS$-crooked plane $\CPa$ determines a crooked plane $\CPM$ in Minkowski space, by a {\em tangent cone construction:\/} $\CPM$ is the tangent cone of $\CPa$ at its vertex $p$, where the tangent space $T_p(\AdS^3)$ is identified with Minkowski space.
-From that, it is immediate that $\CPa = \Exp_p(\CPM)$, establishing \eqref{maintheorem1} of the Main Theorem.
+From that we give alternate definitions, in terms of the vertex/spine pair, and a dual definition which has no direct analog in Minkowski space.
+Then we describe how an $\AdS$-crooked plane $\CPa$ determines a crooked plane $\CPM$ in Minkowski space, by a {\em tangent cone construction:\/} $\CPM$ is the tangent cone of $\CPa$ at its vertex $g$, where the tangent space $T_g(\AdS^3)$ is identified with Minkowski space.
+This immediately implies that $\CPa = \Exp_g(\CPM)$, establishing \eqref{maintheorem1} of the Main Theorem.

-The main difference between crooked planes in $\AdS^3$ and crooked planes in Minkowski space is that the {\em particles,\/} the timelike geodesics lying on the stem are compact (homeomorphic to circles) in $\AdS^3$ but, in Minkowski space, are lines.
+The main difference between crooked planes in $\AdS^3$ and classic crooked planes in Minkowski space is the following: In $\AdS^3$, the {\em particles,\/} the timelike geodesics lying on the stem, are compact (homeomorphic to circles), but in Minkowski spce, the particles are noncompact (lines).